Assassin's Creed (film): Cancelled sequels

-In 2016, Daphne Yang, CEO of the film's Taiwanese co-financier CatchPlay, stated that Paramount Pictures and New Regency was looking to turn the film into a franchise, since it is based on "successful Ubisoft games and would make ideal sequels".
+In 2016, Daphne Yang, CEO of the film's Taiwanese co-financier CatchPlay, stated that 20th Century Fox and New Regency was looking to turn the film into a franchise, since it is based on "successful Ubisoft games and would make ideal sequels".
 Two additional films were planned, with the first sequel having entered development during the production of the initial film.
 Kurzel said that he would like to explore the Cold War in the sequel.
-Due to the film's negative reception, in the wake of the acquisition of 21st Century Fox's assets by Disney, the sequels, together with other film adaptations of video games, were cancelled.
+Due to the film's negative reception, and in the wake of the acquisition of 21st Century Fox's assets by Disney, the sequels, together with other film adaptations of video games, were cancelled.